4 Unbelievable Ways God Uses Our Failure For Our Good

 God allows the failures in our lives to show us where we have sin in our life or where we need to grow so that he can shape us into the person God wants us to become.

-A Lesson From The Life Of Peter:
+A Lesson About Failure From The Life Of Peter:

 When most people think about “messy people” or people who have made mistakes in the bible, they tend to think of the biblical giants- David, Moses, and Paul.
 But not many people think about Peter.
 After all, his story wasn’t spread out over multiple books in the bible as some of the other biblical giants’ stories were.